UniversalDependencies/docs/features.md

 auxiliary); _proň (pro + něj_ ... preposition + pronoun); German _zum (zu + dem_ ... preposition + article);
 Spanish _dámelo (da + me + lo_ ... verb +
-clitics) etc. The only truly general approach to fusion words is to apply language-specific processing step that will split tokens into syntactic words where necessary.
+clitics) etc. The only truly general approach to fusion words is to apply a language-specific processing step that will split tokens into syntactic words where necessary.
 Every syntactic word will then get its own part-of-speech tag and features.
 See also <a href="format.html">Format</a>.